Mdelaosaiz/Mdelaosaiz/README.md

 </em></p>
 <img align="right" src="https://github.com/anathayna/anathayna/blob/master/assets/pusheencode.gif"/>
 <h3> 2020 has been a year of change for everyone.</h3> For me, it has been a very important year because I have decided to change my life.<br> I quit my teaching job and started studying programming and I´ve discovered a world that I didn´t think I was going to like so much!<br>
-I've been programming for a short time, so I'm still a junior, but something very characteristic of me is that I never stop studying, in this case: Front-end development.<br> I´m always doing or looking for courses, bootcamps, personal projects ... everything, because I believe that this job will help me find a place where I feel comfortable, excited and that provides me with a nice future.<p>
+I've been programming for a short time, so I'm still a junior, but something very characteristic of me is that I never stop studying, in this case: Front-end development.<br> I´m always doing or looking for courses, bootcamps, personal projects..., because I believe that this job will help me find a place where I feel comfortable, excited and that provides me with a nice future.<p><br>

 - 📚 always learning.
 - 🏹 always fighting.
 - ✨ always creating.
 - 🧼 soap maker
-- 🐱‍👤 mommy of two cats 😼.
+- 🐱‍👤 mother of cats 😼.